LLMs Struggle to Reject False Presuppositions when Misinformation Stakes are High: Introduction

 Speakers often have underlying assumptions, taking certain information for granted.
 These implicit assumptions, known as presuppositions, refer to background knowledge or shared beliefs assumed to be part of the common ground between interlocutors \citep{Stalnaker1973-STAP-5}.
 Presuppositions are introduced by specific words or syntactic structures called presupposition triggers.
 For instance, in the statement, “As you know, we’ve completed the wall,” the factive verb 'know' triggers the presupposition that it is true that the wall has been completed.
 Presupposition triggers include a wide range of elements such as factive verbs, iteratives, or definite descriptions \cite{Levinson_1983}.
 They play an integral role in communication, allowing speakers to rely on shared knowledge without making it explicit.
 However, presuppositions are not limited to reaffirming shared beliefs; they can also introduce new information into the common ground, a phenomenon known as informative presuppositions \citep{Tonhauser2015}.
 Such presuppositions are particularly prominent in persuasive contexts, including media and political discourse \citep{Sbisa2023-ideology_presupposition}.

 Intriguingly, while presuppositions enhance communication efficiency, they also pose risks when the presupposed content is false -- a phenomenon known as \textit{false presuppositions }or \textit{presupposition failure} \citep{Yablo2006-kc}.
-For example, if someone were to say, “As you know, global warming is a hoax,” this would propagate misinformation, as the presupposed claim that global warming is a deception was factually incorrect.
+For example, if someone from the U.S. – let's call him Donald Trump – were to say, “As you know, we’ve completed the wall,” this would propagate misinformation, as the presupposed claim that the wall had been completed was factually incorrect \citep{trump_claims}.
 This capacity to introduce false information into the common ground makes presuppositions a powerful yet potentially harmful linguistic tool – which is further amplified by research showing that presuppositions often prove to be more persuasive than direct assertions \citep{Thomas2023_psps_more_persuasive, Moldovan_persuasive_psps}.
 By presenting content as shared knowledge, presuppositions distract from critical evaluation, making them highly effective at embedding disputable or misleading information \citep{Lombardi-Vallauri2021-oe}.
 Behavioural experiments support this: differences in accuracy and processing times show that presuppositions cause faster and shallower processing, reducing critical attention \citep{ERICKSON1981, Schwarz2015, Lombardi-Vallauri2021-oe}.